vg15o2/Forecasting-model/README.md

 ### Model Evaluation Metrics
 To assess the models' performance, standard time-series regression metrics were used:
 - **Root Mean Square Error (RMSE)** – Measures the model’s predictive accuracy.
 - **Mean Squared Error (MSE)** – Penalizes larger deviations in predictions.
 - **Mean Absolute Error (MAE)** – Evaluates absolute deviations from true values.
 - **R² Score (Coefficient of Determination)** – Represents the variance explained by the model.
 - **Taylor Diagrams** – Used for graphical performance comparison of models.

-### Key Findings
-The **Wavelet Neural Network (WNN)** emerged as the best-performing model, outperforming others in capturing pollutant variations due to its **multi-resolution analysis capability**.
-It effectively handled **short-term fluctuations and long-term trends**, making it the most reliable forecasting tool for this problem.

 ## Validation and Uncertainty Analysis
 To ensure robustness, the following validation techniques were applied:
 - **Temporal Cross-Validation**: Splitting the dataset into multiple time-based folds to optimize generalization across unseen data.
 - **Sensitivity Analysis**: Evaluating the effect of different hyperparameters and data configurations on model performance.
 - **Monte Carlo Simulations**: Running multiple simulations to quantify prediction uncertainties and establish confidence intervals.

 ## Impact of COVID-19 Lockdown on Air Quality
 The project also investigated the influence of lockdown policies on air pollution levels by dividing 2020 into five phases:
 1. **Pre-lockdown (January – March 2020)** – Baseline pollution levels before restrictions.
 2. **Strict Lockdown (March – May 2020)** – Significant reduction in emissions due to halted transportation and industrial activity.
 3. **Relaxed Lockdown (June – August 2020)** – Partial reopening, leading to a gradual rise in pollutants.